junwha/MNIST-FPGA-Accelarator/README.md

-# MNIST-FPGA-Accelarator: Accelerate MNIST classification using hardware (UNIST EE326)
+# MNIST-FPGA-Accelarator

 ## Description
-Our hardware is about 10x faster than numpy for MNIST classification.
+This is the project for accelerating MNIST classification using FPGA pynq board.
 We implemented streaming architecture using 1-bit quantization.
+As the result, our hardware is currently about 10x faster than numpy for MNIST classification.

 ## Hierarchy
 `src`: vivado HLS source code for main hardware